yuvalbarak8/Feed/README.md

 Both processes work with the server, ensuring secure access to your account.

 Content Interaction:
-The application now supports various content-related functionalities directly from the server:
+The application now supports various content-related functionalities directly from the server

 Viewing Posts:
 Users can view posts retrieved from the server, including the content of the posts and the usernames of the authors.